xurtis/honours-thesis/thesis-a/thesis-a.rst

-This project builds on the work that produced seL4, a trustworthy microkernel that has been proved to guarantee isolation of software components, and the work from :cite:`Ly2018` to extend the seL4 microkernel with explicit concepts of scheduling and time that enable it to guarantee the timing requirements of real-time software components.
+This project builds on the work that produced seL4, a trustworthy microkernel that has been proved to guarantee isolation of software components, and the work from :cite:`Lyons:phd` to extend the seL4 microkernel with explicit concepts of scheduling and time that enable it to guarantee the timing requirements of real-time software components.